You may have noticed this brass plaque on buildings in the town.

-Each year we invite nominations from our members for schemes completed in the previous twelve months and our Committees carry out a final assessment of eligible projects for brass plaques or certificates of commendation.
-The Awards Presentation in the early autumn of each year has now become a key event in the Society’s calendar.
+Each year we invite nominations from our members for schemes completed in the previous twelve months and our Committees carry out a final assessment of eligible projects for winners’ plaques or certificates of commendation.
+The Awards presentation in the early autumn of each year is a key event in the Society’s calendar.

-Recent winners of Richmond Society Brass Plaques are presented below.
+Recent winners of Richmond Society plaques are presented below.

 St Mary Magdalene Church